Methodology

-This study aims to provide a high-level assessment of international donor funding that has been allocated across the Amazon to strengthen and promote conservation of its natural resources.
-The study focuses on capturing and quantifying non-reimbursable funding towards conservation from 2016 to 2019.
+The objective of the study is to provide an overview of global donor resources that have been approved and distributed across the Amazon to strengthen and promote conservation of its natural resources by collecting and quantifying non-reimbursable funding towards conservation from 2020 to 2022.

 More specifically, this study aims to answer the following questions:

-• How much was invested in conservation in the region through non-reimbursable grants from 2016 to 2019?
+• How much was distributed for conservation in the region through non-reimbursable grants from 2020 to 2022?

-• How does this amount compare to what was invested in conservation in the region from 2013 to 2015?
+• How does this amount compare to what was invested in conservation in the region in previous years?

 • Who are the largest international funders of conservation in the Amazon?